 Cisco is a world leader in networking and IT systems, and gaining any of the Cisco certifications will boost your earning potential.
 Start out with the Entry certifications, and as you learn, you can move through the Associate, Professional, Expert, and Architect certifications.
 As technology changes quicker than ever, you should expect to renew your certification every 2-5 years, depending on the subject matter.
 Associates can expect to start out in the high $50,000 range, but these salaries rise significantly with added certifications or management responsibilities.

-These courses give you a little more immediate bang for your buck, because they’re free.
+This course give you a little more immediate bang for your buck, because it’s free.
 You’ll dedicate some time learning the course material, but that education will pay dividends.

 This online certification tests your ability to build and operate IPv6 servers and related site items.
 Hurricane Electric built these course materials to help train IT professionals in IPv6 and facilitate the move from the previous IPv4 framework, opening up millions of IP addresses.
 In addition to building and operating IPv6 servers, you’ll prove your ability to perform lots of other IPv6 functions, including ping, traceroute, and reverse DNS.
 Hurricane Electric offers course materials and the test on their website.